OsamaMoftah/OsamaMoftah/README.md

 - 👋 Hi, I’m @OsamaMoftah
 - 👀 I’m interested in JavaScrip projects.
-- 🌱 I’m currently learning Web3 and smart contracts.
+- 🌱 I’m currently learning integrating JS in nocode tools as Webflow.
 - 💞️ I’m looking to collaborate on side projects.